dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-storescp/README.md

     --not-pack-pdv                   send only one PDV in one P-Data-TF PDU; pack command and data PDV in one P-DATA-TF PDU by default
+    --receive-delay <ms>             delay in ms after reading first P-DATA-TF PDU with C-STORE-RQ from
+                                     the tcp socket.
+If more than one value is specified, values will be
+                                     selected sequentially for subsequent
+                                     received C-STORE-RQs.
+No delay by
+                                     default.
     --release-timeout <ms>           timeout in ms for receiving A-RELEASE-RP, no timeout by default
     --request-timeout <ms>           timeout in ms for receiving